rhetoric-enthroned-invitation-antwerp-landjuweel-1561.jpeg

 The ‘RheTrust’ research project

-examines some early modern texts about rhetoric by viewing them as attempts at social education.
+examines early modern texts on rhetoric, interpreting them as efforts in social education.

-It focuses on how the social views of the authors influenced the teaching of rhetoric, thereby giving new meaning to theorizing and practicing persuasion.
+The focus is on how the social perspectives of the authors shaped their approach to teaching rhetoric, thus giving new meaning to the theory and practice of persuasion.

-The research conducted in the framework of the project focuses in particular on the meanings that the concepts of belief, trust, and loyalty assume within the dynamics of persuasion.
+The research conducted within the framework of this project focuses on the meanings of belief, trust, and loyalty in the dynamics of persuasion.

-cultures of trust and strategies for shaping beliefs.
+By doing so, it aims to highlight the existence of diverse cultures of trust and strategies for shaping beliefs

-Different cultures of trust and ways of shaping beliefs are understood as different options for conflict management and social inclusion.
+These varying cultures of trust and belief-shaping methods are seen as distinct approaches to conflict management and social inclusion.

 ripa, cesare (ca 1560-ca 1623) - iconologia di cesare ripa pervgino [...] divisa in tre libri [...] ampliata - 484,485 - 7379ffaf-61bb-44b0-8021-ed9e175166bd(1).jpeg